umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-12-releasenotes.md

 ![Basic Flow](images/CMS13.png)

-For an in-depth understanding of how Umbraco 13 revolutionizes your experience, we encourage you to visit our detailed blog post.
+For an in-depth understanding of how Umbraco 13 improves your developer and editor experience, we encourage you to visit our detailed [blog post](https://umbraco.com/blog/umbraco-13-lts-release/).

 ## Umbraco Deploy Enhanced Content Management
 The standout feature in the recent minor Deploy release introduces valuable options for handling large content transfer, restores, and migrations to Umbraco Cloud and between Umbraco versions.
 This feature is particularly beneficial in two key scenarios where **exporting** and **importing** Umbraco content, files and schema are crucial.